Ajay-durgesam/MovieMania/README.md

 >(implemented in `./assets/js/global.js`)

 ## Future Improvements:
-- Implement user authentication and allow users to create accounts to save favorite movies.
+- Implement user authentication and allow users to create accounts to save favorite movies like watchlist.
 - Enhance the design and user experience with more interactive features.